-Root Canal Treatment ( Nerve Treatment)
+Root Canal Treatment Singapore

-• Decay has reached the tooth pulp (the living tissue inside the tooth)
+• Decay has reached tooth pulp (the living tissue inside the tooth)

 • Infection or abscess have developed inside the tooth or at the root tip